aparkerdavid/care-director-expert/readme.md

 brew install podman
 ```

-add any documents you'd like to ingest to the `documents` directory. and run
+add any documents you'd like to ingest to the `documents` directory, and any code repositories to the `code` directory. then run

 ```sh
 ./seed.sh